Azure/cortana-intelligence-price-analytics/README.md

 All information is provided the fine level at which you need to control your price and inventory.

-More detailed description is available in our
-[blog post](https://blogs.msdn.microsoft.com/intel/archives/1015).
+Additional detail on the data science of prices are in our [blog post](https://blogs.msdn.microsoft.com/intel/archives/1015).

 # Solution Architecture